UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 The TSI (together with UNICORE/X) provides a possibility to manipulate file Access Control Lists (ACLs).
 To use ACLs, the appropriate support must be available from the underlying file system.
-Currently only the so called POSIX ACLs are supported ('so called' as in fact the relevant documents POSIX 1003.1e/1003.2c were never finalized), using the popular ``setfacl`` and ``getfacl`` commands.
+Currently only the so called POSIX ACLs are supported (*so called* as in fact the relevant documents POSIX 1003.1e/1003.2c were never finalized), using the popular ``setfacl`` and ``getfacl`` commands.
 Most current file systems provide support for the POSIX ACLs.